Twitter: @ManWithTheScoop

 Growing Up:

 Frank’s birth certificate says he was born in 1945 in Manhattan, Kansas.
 At that time, a gallon of milk cost 62 cents, a loaf of bread was 19 cents, and gasoline was 16 cents per gallon.
 His family moved to the Houston area in 1954 and to Fort Worth in 1962.
 He was working part time at the age of twelve, and has held the following jobs.
-(1) Egg Salesman, (2) Janitor, (3) Elevator Operator, (4) Dish Washer, (5) Computer Programmer, (6) Warehouseman, (7) Welder, (8) Roofer, (9) Lawn Care Professional, (10) Leather Craftsman, (11) Personnel Manager, (12) Computer Hardware Technician, (13) Auto Mechanic, (14) Deliveryman, (15) Office Supply Salesman, (16) Freelance Writer, (17) Copy Editor, (18) Associate Pastor, (19) Public speaker, (20) Business Consultant, (21) Counselor, and (22) Carpenter.
+(1) Egg Salesman, (2) Janitor, (3) Elevator Operator, (4) Dish Washer, (5) Computer Programmer, (6) Warehouseman, (7) Welder, (8) Roofer, (9) Lawn Care Professional, (10) Leather Craftsman, (11) Personnel Manager, (12) Computer Hardware Technician, (13) Auto Mechanic, (14) Deliveryman, (15) Office Supply Salesman, (16) Freelance Writer, (17) Copy Editor, (18) Associate Pastor, (19) Public Speaker, (20) Business Consultant, (21) Counselor, (22) Carpenter, and (23) Website Developer.
 One item in the list was work without pay.

 Frank is a widower since 2003, when his wife of thirty-seven years died of primary pulmonary hypertension.
 He has three married sons and seven grandchildren.
 He lives in an upstairs apartment, built in the huge attic of his oldest son’s house in a Fort Worth suburb.